marcellocostamagna/HSR/ReadME.md

-# Hyper Shape recognition (HSR): A Versatile Similarity Measure for Chemical Systems
+# Hyper Shape recognition (HSR): a general framework for moment-based similarity measures

- HSR is a versatile tool for measuring similarity across a wide range of chemical systems.
+ HSR is a versatile, moment-based similarity measure tailored for three-dimensional (3D) chemical representations annotated with atomic features.
 It enhances the robustness and versatility of the Ultrafast Shape Recognition (USR) method by incorporating multidimensional features for each atom, such as protons, neutrons, and formal charges.

 ## Getting Started